Pets Need Wholesome Food Also

 One of the major keys to health for our four legged furry friends is to have a calcium to phosphorus ratio that's in balance.
 If this ratio is not in balance, health problems are sure to follow.
 On the other paw, when this ratio gets back in balance, health problems can begin to disappear.
 The calcium to phosphorus is the single most important ratio within the body.
 The calcium to phosphorus ratio builds either the foundation of good health or ill health, all depending whether it is in balance or out of balance.

-Personally, I use ground egg shells as the source of calcium.
-Ground egg shells are high in calcium and low in phosphorus.
-This allows us to easily add calcium to the diet of our pets.
-But let's take a look at bones a little more.
+I like using ground egg shells as my primary source of calcium because ground egg shells are a concentrated source of calcium yet low in phosphorus.
+This allows us to easily add calcium to the diet of our pets whether they are young or old, sick or healthy, like eating bones or dislike eating bones.

 This is why, after lions have finished eating a zebra you see the skeletal structure with just a little bit of meat left on it.
 The vultures then come along and pick off the last remaining meat.
 Then come the hyenas that actually eat the bones.
 Hyenas have exceptionally strong jaws and neck muscles and they live to eat bones.
 In fact, you can always tell when you are looking at the stools of hyenas because they are pure white — they are pure white due to all of the bones they have eaten.
 In fact, the stools of hyenas are also very dry allowing them to be used like chalk on a blackboard.